-Presented by Leslie Haines, Assistant Conservator, USS Monitor Project
+Presented by Lesley Haines, Assistant Conservator, USS Monitor Project

 Lecture begins at 2:30 PM